Springtime in Paris – The Best Things To Do In March, 2024

 Best of Versailles

 Don't waste your time and energy getting to Versailles just to wait in line.
-Instead, go the royal route on this tour with round-trip transportation, entrance fees, and a guided tour of the palace and spectacular gardens.
-Of course you'll see the State Apartments and the Hall of Mirrors, but you'll also enjoy a classic lunch by the Grand Canal.
+Instead, go the royal route on this tour with round-trip transportation, entrance fees, a guided tour of the palace, as well as time in the spectacular gardens.
+Of course you'll see the State Apartments and the Hall of Mirrors!

 Half-Day Tour of Versailles